-Nice is the fifth largest city in France, but in my mind it’s the most important after only Paris.
+Nice is the fifth-largest city in France, but in my mind, it’s the most important after only Paris.
 Nice is not only a beautiful Mediterranean city with a lot to see and do; it is the hub for the French Riviera.
-Nice brings the world to the South of France and gives it reason to stay a while.
+Nice brings the world to the South of France and gives it a reason to stay awhile.

-Nice is often overshadowed by its glitzy neighbors: Monaco and Monte Carlo and their aristocracy; or Hollywood (and my) favorite Cannes; or champagne jet-set favorite St. Tropez — but Nice can hang!
-Nice offers a lot of what the others don’t.
-Nice is a city for all budgets.
-Nice is a place where you can feel comfortable walking around Promenade Des Anglais or in the old quarter around Place Garibaldi over to the quickly improving port area.
-Restaurants and bars are easy to find but hard to leave.
+Nice is often overshadowed by its glitzy neighbors.
+There are Monaco and Monte Carlo with their aristocracy, the Hollywood glamor of Cannes, or champagne jet-set favorite St. Tropez — but Nice more than lives up to its name!
+As a city, Nice offers a lot of what the others don’t (or can’t).
+It’s a city for all budgets — a place where you can feel comfortable walking around Promenade Des Anglais or in the old quarter around Place Garibaldi.
+From here, you can stroll over to the revitalized port area.
+No matter where you are in the city, restaurants and bars are easy to find but hard to leave.

-For over a century, Nice has been a second home to many rich Europeans.
-The English couldn’t stay away from the Mediterranean climate and who could blame them.
-The weather is pretty much perfect all year round.
+For over a century, Nice has been a second home to Europeans seeking a glamorous holiday.
+And it’s easy to see why — who could resist the magical Mediterranean climate?
+Truth be told, the weather in Nice is pretty much perfect all year round.

-My favorite way to see Nice itself is on foot, but I also recommend checking out the aforementioned neighbors.
+Personally, I love exploring Nice on foot, but I also recommend hopping in a car and checking out the aforementioned neighbors.
 Driving along the French Riviera and seeing the trail of the rich and famous is a lot of fun and something that should not be missed.
-Just make sure you come back to Nice and scour the Old Quarter for your perfect little restaurant-and, believe me, you’ll have plenty of choices.
-The Niçoise and Italian food are almost always fantastic… just stay away from restaurants with pictures of the food — that’s a general rule, not just for Nice!
-Whatever you do, enjoy Nissa La bella!
+Just make sure you return to Nice and scour the Old Quarter for the perfect little restaurant to enjoy a fantastic meal.
+Believe me, you’ll have plenty of choices.
+The Niçoise and Italian food are almost always fantastic… just stay away from restaurants with pictures of the food — that’s a general rule, not only for Nice!
+Whatever you do, enjoy Nissa La Bella!